Serenity Smart Homes | Home & Building Automation in NJ | Subscription-Free & Privacy-Focused Smart Homes

 • You’ve already tried DIY and hit the wall.
 If you’re managing six different apps, dealing with unreliable automation, or facing the “rip and replace” decision because your devices don’t work together, professional consultation can salvage your investment by creating a migration path to a cohesive system.

 • You value your time at more than the consultation cost.
 This is the simplest calculation.
-If spending 40 hours researching, testing, and troubleshooting your smart home sounds like torture rather than a fun project, a professional smart home planner can compress that learning curve into a single afternoon while avoiding the expensive mistakes you’d otherwise make.
+If spending 40 hours researching, testing, and troubleshooting your smart home sounds like torture rather than a fun project, a professional smart home specialist can compress that learning curve into a single afternoon while avoiding the expensive mistakes you’d otherwise make.

 You probably don’t need professional help if: